Basecamp vs ClickUp for remote teams (2026): I Tested Both

 Who Should Choose Basecamp?

-- Small agencies (5–30 people) who bill by project and need clean client-facing workspaces
+- Small agencies (5–30 people) billing by project who need clean client workspaces

-- Async-first remote teams spread across time zones who rely on written communication over meetings
+- Async-first remote teams spread across time zones relying on written communication

-- Teams scaling past 25 people where per-seat pricing starts to sting; Pro+ becomes a genuinely smart buy around that threshold
+- Teams over 25 people where per-seat pricing hurts; Pro+ becomes a smart buy around this point

-- Founders or managers who've been burned by over-complicated tools and want something that gets out of the way
+- Managers burned by over-complicated tools wanting something that stays out of the way

-- Teams where Basecamp replaces Slack + email for project communication (it's built to do exactly this)
+- Teams using Basecamp to replace Slack and email for project talk (it's built for this)

 Who Should Choose ClickUp?